Some famous musicians and artists were either hoarders or shared some of their tendencies. You might be surprised to find out who is on the list

 *Source: Melissa Lesnie, Limelight Magazine

 It is the huge discrepancy between his messy environment and his peaceful compositions that I find the most puzzling.
 If you listen to his most famous composition, Gymnopédie No. 1, you may agree.
-Have a listen for yourself to hear a graceful rendition by Olga Scheps.
+Have a listen for yourself on this video provided to YouTube by TuneCore

 Ludwig van Beethoven